-To calculate the linear feet for your kitchen cabinets can seem like a daunting task for anyone who has not done something like this before, or hasn’t had much experience with measuring tapes.
-That’s why we have made this step by step, easy to follow guide where we will try to help you along with the process.
+To Calculate linear feet for kitchen cabinets can seem like a daunting task for anyone who has not done something like this before, or hasn’t had much experience with measuring tapes.
+That’s why we have made this step-by-step, easy-to-follow guide where we will try to help you along with the process.

 We have used plenty of visual guides and examples to make the process as simple to understand and follow as possible.
 Follow this guide and get one step closer to designing your ideal kitchen.